 However, opting for debt settlement and bankruptcy can have an adverse effect on your credit report.
 According to FICO, if you have a decent credit score of 700 and above, filing for bankruptcy can reduce your credit score by about 200 points!

 Whereas opting for a debt settlement can reduce your credit score by about 100 points.
-The reason being, once your debt settlement is successful, your creditors will mark those debts as “Paid as settled”.
+The reason is, once your debt settlement is successful, your creditors will mark those debts as “Paid as settled”.

-Still, I would say that it’s always better to get rid of debt by choosing the best debt relief option and lead a debt-free life.
+Still, I would say that it’s always better to get rid of debt by choosing the best debt relief option and leading a debt-free life.
 Opting for settlement or bankruptcy can take a toll on your credit score.
 But after getting debt-free, you can use your credit responsibly to build your credit score with time.